Flavors of the Dolomites: What to Eat and Drink While Hiking in Italy

 Quick personal advice

-A trek in the Dolomites is not only a feast for the eyes, but also a chance to taste one of Italy’s most distinctive mountain cuisines.
+A hut-to-hut trek in the Dolomites is not only a feast for the eyes, but also a chance to taste one of Italy’s most distinctive mountain cuisines.
 In this region, Italian cooking meets Tyrolean tradition, shaped by alpine life, long winters, and generations of farming in high valleys.
 The result is a food culture built around hearty, practical dishes made from simple ingredients like bread, cheese, cured meats, and seasonal fruit, often served warm and filling after a long day on the trail.

 Whether you stop at a rifugio for lunch or settle in for dinner after a summit hike, the Dolomites offer comforting classics with a story behind them.
 From speck and canederli to sweet apple strudel, many recipes reflect the blend of cultures that defines South Tyrol and Trentino.
 Add a glass of vin brulé or a small grappa to finish, and you’ll quickly see why eating here feels like part of the trekking experience, not just something you do in between hikes.